asadpk/Terraform-AWS-S3-Bucket-Creation/README.md

   content_type = "text/html"
 }

-All the variables decleard are present in variavles.tf file.
+All the variables decleard are present in variables.tf file.
-For learning please create s3 bucket resource first then commnet all the s3 objects and uncomment one by one
+For learning please create s3 bucket resource first then commnet all the s3 objects and uncomment one by one.
+Run below commands in terminal fot each resource seperately. terraform fmt terraform validate terraform plan terraform apply